 Stockstill's musical Food on the Aisle, with lyricist-librettist Donna Kaz, was recently seen in the 2010 New York Musical Theatre Festival's developmental reading series.
 Too Good to be True, his musical with lyricist/co-librettist Amy Coady, was presented in the Kansas City Crossroads Musical Theater Festival.
 Jones is the lyricist-librettist of Voice of the City (with music by Elaine Chelton), an O. Henry-inspired musical that had a developmental reading by York Theatre Company and a workshop by Human Race Theatre Company.
 He has written songs with Roger Anderson, Sam Davis, Brad Ross and others.
 He is managing editor of Playbill.com.

-The 2010 award selection committee included Adam Gwon (Fred Ebb Award & 2009 John Wallowitch Award winner), Brett Kristofferson (MAC, Bistro and 2009 Dottie Burman Award winner), reviewer and journalist Rob Lester, Thomas Honeck (MAC Award winner/booking manager of the Duplex) and special guest panelist Rick Jensen (five-time MAC Award winner, two-time Bistro Award winner).
+The awards came with a cash prize of $250 and a certificate from MAC.
+At the MAC gathering, Iconis performed two numbers at the piano.
+Cindy Marchionda sang two Jones & Stockstill numbers, with Stockstill at the piano.
+The 2010 award selection committee included Adam Gwon ( Fred Ebb Award & 2009 John Wallowitch Award winner), Brett Kristofferson (MAC, Bistro and 2009 Dottie Burman Award winner), reviewer and journalist Rob Lester, Thomas Honeck (MAC Award winner/booking manager of the Duplex) and special guest panelist Rick Jensen (five-time MAC Award winner, two-time Bistro Award winner).

 For more information about MAC and its activities, visit macnyc.com.